Choosing the right air miles credit card can help you earn frequent flyer miles cheaper and quicker. Here are the best six in Singapore for 2019.

 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.

-This DBS card is just what you need to put you miles ahead of the rest, as it gives you three miles per dollar spent online with Singapore Airlines, Cathay Pacific, Airbnb, Expedia, Agoda and more.
+This DBS card is just what you need to put you miles ahead of the rest, as it gives you 3 miles per $1 spend on online flights like Cathay Pacific, Singapore Airlines, and Qatar Airways, and accommodation from Airbnb, Agoda, Expedia, and more.

 Golfers, you’re going to want to swing for this one to enjoy 30% off on weekdays in 30 golf clubs all around Asia, not to mention two free airport lounge visits per year and travel insurance coverage.